fionazychung/Coursework_Y2_S1/LearningJournal.md

 ## 30/10/2020
 I tried to make a point and click character movement for my 3D game using the `NavMesh` function, but I don't know why I can't bake the areas of the ground.
 I need to bake the areas of the ground that the can be clicked and walked on, but this is not working.
 I think everything should work once the areas of the ground are baked.
 ### Fixed 3/11/2020:
 I just had to lower the radius of the navmesh area before baking.
-The previous surface area was too small for the radius, so I scaled up the ground and enlarged the radius.
+The previous surface area was too small for the radius, so I scaled up the ground and reduced the radius.

 ## 3/11/2020
 I am trying to randomize the rotation at the start of whent he blocks are set up.
 I had to change my script around and I thought that was the issue, but it still doesn't work.
 The randomization of the counter works, but changing the counter does not change the rotation at the start.